mckinsey/vizro/vizro-core/README.md

 ## Community and Development

-We encourage you to ask and answer technical questions via the [GitHub Issues](https://github.com/mckinsey/vizro/issues)
+We encourage you to ask and answer technical questions via the [GitHub Issues](https://github.com/mckinsey/vizro/issues).
+This is also the place where you can submit bug reports or request new features.

 ## Contributing